 What should I do if I’m an educator in a state with one of these measures?

 Be sure to check with your local union and state affiliate about exactly what the measure in your state says and how it will be applied.
 The laws differ and some have specific safe harbor provisions that explain what type of instruction is permitted.
 Don’t assume that the way you teach will have to change – in fact, given the narrow terms of the laws, you should assume unless your local or state affiliate advises otherwise that the laws do not prohibit age-appropriate instruction aligned to established state standards governing how to teach history, civics instruction, and government classes.

-What should I do if my state prohibits instructing students honestly, and I’m disciplined for continuing that instruction?
+What should I do if my state prohibits instructing students honestly and I’m disciplined for continuing that instruction?

 Your local and state affiliate can defend you through the NEA UniServ and Unified Legal Services Program.
-NEA is strongly committed to ensuring that teachers who teach the truth with the support of their state and local affiliates are defended.
-The outcome of any particular case will depend on its details including exactly what was taught, whether it actually violated the law, and whether that law has been enforced fairly.
-You should know that your speech at work is unlikely to be protected by the First Amendment—although, tenure or similar protections under a collective bargaining agreement may protect you from arbitrary and unfair discipline.
+NEA is strongly committed to ensuring that teachers who teach the truth, and do so with the support of their state and local affiliates, are defended in any and all such matters.
+The outcome of any particular case will depend on its circumstances including exactly what was taught, whether it actually violated the law, whether that law has been enforced fairly, tenure status and employment record, and the penalty sought.

 Am I protected outside of the classroom?
 What actions can I take?